OsmanMansurov/Projects/README.md

 # Projects
-The first project contains a bunch of different ciphers.
+The first project is located in the Python ciphers.py